eerimoq/moblin/README.rst

 - Chat styling (colors, background, shadow, bold).

+  - Twitch, BTTV, FFZ and 7TV emotes.

-  - Twitch emotes.
-Only images.
+    - Only images.
 Not GIF or other animation.

 - Cosmetics.